yuvrajvirdi/movie-recommender/README.md

 Web application that recommends movies to watch based on content or metadata, using machine learning

-**Content-based search**

-* Returns movies that are similar in content
+`Content-based search`: Returns movies that are similar in content

-**Metadata-based search**
-* Returns movies that have similar actors, directors, keywords and genres
+`Metadata-based search`: Returns movies that have similar actors, directors, keywords and genres

 # Installation